orimax/friendsapi/README.md

 Rest API for work with friends.
 The code, certainly, can be improved, and shows only the idea of building REST API, using PHP5 and Symfony2.

+I will appreciate the feedback for this code, anyway.

 ##Installation

 1. Clone this project.